 If you want to simplify the process, Real Plans is the ultimate meal planning tool.

-Unlike meal plans that provide static printouts with recipes that may not even sound good to you, Real Plans allows you to login, select your style of eating (Paleo, Traditional, etc.), decide if you want make-ahead and/or super quick meals, eliminate recipes that don’t appeal to you or contain ingredients you want to avoid, and import any favorites you want to put in your rotation.
+No more old school static printouts filled with recipes that may not even interest you.
+Real Plans allows you to pick your style of eating (Paleo, Keto, Whole30, Gluten-Free, etc.), remove ingredients you want to avoid, limit options to what fits your timetable, replace any suggested recipe that doesn’t interest you, and import any favorites you want to add to your rotation.

-You can also decide how many meals you want to plan a week and adjust portions to fit your family size, then all you do is press a button and VOILA.
-The meal planning is all done in an instant, including a shopping list that you can access from your phone while you’re at the store.
+You can also decide how many meals you want to plan for each week and adjust portions to fit your family size, then all you do is press a button and VOILA.
+The meal planning is all done in an instant, and Real Plans generates a shopping list sorted by grocery department that you can access from your phone while you’re at the store.

 4. Go Big

-Big batch, that is.
-Doubling or tripling a recipe is a huge time-saver because you only have to take the time to pull out the necessary ingredients and equipment once, plus there’s only one set of pots, pans, measuring spoons, etc. to wash.
-It takes just a few extra moments to measure out a second (or third) batch, and when it’s all said and done you’ve got extra for the week.
+Doubling or tripling a recipe is a huge time-saver because you get multiple meals from a single food prep session.
+Pull out the necessary ingredients and equipment only once, plus there’s only one set of pots, pans, measuring spoons, etc. to wash.
+After a few extra moments to measure out a second (or third) batch, you’ve got extra for the week.
 Here are some practical ways to implement this technique:

 Instead of roasting one whole chicken for dinner, roast two.
 Use the second chicken you’ve prepped in advance to make sandwiches, homemade chicken soup, chicken tortilla soup, coconut lime chicken curry soup, chicken salad, lettuce wraps and more.